edsu/inkdroid.org/_posts/2023-10-01-foiaonline.md

 <a href="/images/foia-online-agencies.png"><img class="img-fluid" src="/images/foia-online-agencies.png"></a>

-I was initially surprised at the overwhelming number of requests for Customs and Border Patrol records, so I graphed those over time, which ended up answering the question of what happened in October, 2022.
+I was initially surprised at the overwhelming number of requests for Customs and Border Protection records, so I graphed those over time, which ended up answering the question of what happened in October, 2022.
 This appears to be when CBP stopped participating in FOIAonline?

 <a href="/images/foia-online-cbp.png"><img class="img-fluid" src="/images/foia-online-cbp.png"></a>